sap-tutorials/Tutorials/tutorials/abap-environment-s4hanacloud-service-consumption/abap-environment-s4hanacloud-service-consumption.md

        ![Create Custom CDS View in SAP S/4HANA Cloud](cds14.png)

- 16. Add also following elements to your CDS view:
+ 16. Add also the following elements to your CDS view:
      - `SalesOrder`
      - `SalesOrderItem`
      - `CreationDate`